 The 2013 ACG guidelines offer slight changes in recommend therapy for severe and complicated CDI[71].
 Initial therapy for severe and complicated CDI without any significant abdominal distention is vancomycin orally 125 mg qid plus intravenous metronidazole 500 mg TID.
-For severe and complicated CDI with ileus, toxic colitis, or significant abdominal distention, the recommended therapy is vancomycin delivered both orally 500 mg tid and per rectum 500 mg in volume of 500ml qid plus intravenous metronidazole 500 mg tid.
+For severe and complicated CDI with ileus, toxic colitis, or significant abdominal distention, the recommended therapy is vancomycin delivered both orally 500 mg tid and per rectum 500 mg in volume of 500 mL qid plus intravenous metronidazole 500 mg tid.
 Of note, the author’s discuss the potential for development of electrolyte imbalances with the use of saline for delivery of the vancomycin enema, in particular hypercholermia.
 In such a situation, the authors propose the use of Ringer’s Lactate, which contains a lower concentration of chloride[71].

 Tigecycline is a broad-spectrum glycylcycline antibiotic with reportedly low MIC values against C. difficile, along with evidence that it does not promote growth or toxin production in both a mouse and human model[82,129,130].
 To date no clinical trials have been performed on the use of tigecycline; however, several case reports have reported the successful use of IV tigecycline in severe or severe complicated CDI in which patients failed prior treatment with metronidazole and vancomycin[131].
 There has also been a case report noting the successful treatment of severe refractory CDI using a combination of tigecycline (50 mg IV every 12 h for 10 d) and rifaximin (400 mg twice daily for 17 d)[132].